Origin and History of Masks Carnival

 This change had its origin in divinity because masks were used in rituals in honour of the god Dionysus.
 In these rituals, they would dance and sing and perform ancient stories.
 This was before the birth of the theatre.

 The Greek masks in theatre were divided into three styles.
-The comic masks were often crude and exaggerated the features of the face, essentially being the first cartoons of history.
+The comic masks were often crude and exaggerated the features of the face, essentially being the first cartoons of the history of the masks.

 The satirical masks were more fantastical, mixing elements of animals with human features.
 The tragic masks were often the most beautiful, because they were associated with love, lack of love, loss, and would give a touch of reality with flashes of beauty, that would allow people to feel empathy.